 Prerequisite: Department approval.
 This course concentrates on the study of various styles and techniques of the vocal jazz genre.
 In addition to vocal jazz literature and performance, ensemble intonation, sound reinforcement and improvisation will be presented.
 Voice majors, voice minors, and students from the total student body are encouraged to audition for this ensemble.
 This course may be repeated three times for credit.
 Three lab hours per week and additional rehearsals and performances as scheduled.
-Lecture Hours: 0 Laboratory Hours: 3

-MUS 146 BEGINNING CLASS GUITAR I 2 HRS.
-(TC)
+MUS 146 2 HRS.
+(TC) BEGINNING CLASS GUITAR I

 This is a basic course in beginning guitar.
 Students will study the fundamentals of tuning, proper instrument grip, proper finger positions, various strumming and picking styles, and chord structures.
 Instruction will include the essential elements of music theory, such as notation, keys, scales, intervals, and triads, as these apply to the playing of the guitar.
-Students must supply their own guitar.
-Lecture Hours: 2 Laboratory Hours: 0
+Students must supply their own quitar

-MUS 147 BEGINNING CLASS GUITAR II 2 HRS.
-(TC)
+BEGINNING CLASS GUITAR II

 Prerequisite: MUS 146 with a grade of "C" or better.
 This course is a second semester/continuation of a basic course in beginning guitar.
 Students will study the fundamentals of tuning, proper instrument grip, proper finger positions, various strumming and picking styles, and chord structures, progressing toward an intermediate level.
 Instruction will include review and expansion upon essential elements of music theory, such as notation, keys, scales, intervals, and triads, as these elements apply to the playing of the guitar.
+Lecture Hours: 2 Laboratory Hours: 0

-MUS 148 INTRODUCTION TO AMERICAN 3 HRS.
-(TC) MUSIC (F1 904)
+MUS 148 3 HRS.
+(TC) INTRODUCTION TO AMERICAN MUSIC (F1 904)

 Prerequisite: Approved reading placement score, or equivalent.
 This course is a study of the musical heritages as they combined in the United States to create jazz, what many critics consider America's greatest contribution to art music.
 From the earliest performances to its present day pre-eminence in the musical world, this course covers formative influences such as religious music and spirituals; solo piano styles such as ragtime, boogie, and stride; blues history, work songs, and field hollers.
 It culminates in a detailed exploration of the various style periods in jazz, placing each movement in its historical and sociological context, including jazz as practiced today.
-Lecture Hours: 3 Laboratory Hours: 0 instrumental music.
-Although there is no music prerequisite for this course, there is an assumption of fundamental knowledge and understanding of the elements of music.

-MUS 149 INTRODUCTION TO MUSIC LITERATURE (F1 901)
+MUS 149 3 HRS.
+(TC) NTRODUCTION TO MUSIC LITERATURE (F1 901)

 Prerequisite: Approved reading placement score, or equivalent.
 This course is an introduction to the standard concert repertoire through intensive guided listening.
-Representative works by major composers are chosen to illustrate the principal styles, forms, and techniques of vocal and
+Representative works by major composers are chosen to illustrate the principal styles, forms, and techniques of vocal and instrumental music.
+Although there is no music prerequisite for this course, there is an assumption of fundamental knowledge and understanding of the elements of music.
+Lecture Hours: 3 Laboratory Hours: 0

-MUS 150 MUSIC APPRECIATION (F1 900)
+MUS 150 3 HRS.
+(TC) MUSIC APPRECIATION (F1 900)